selabhvl/dat110public/project4/partB.md

 In part A you implemented the control part of the access control device using the TinkerCAD: https://www.tinkercad.com/ simulator.
 As TinkerCAD does not provide support for connecting the circuit design to the Internet, and as we do not have sufficient physical Arduino devices with network cards available for use, you will be provided with a virtual access control device implemented using Java.

-You are then required to implement the network part of the virtual access control device which will use the HTTP protocol to connect to a REST-based cloud service implementing using the [Spark/Java micro-service framework](http://sparkjava.com).
+You are then required to implement the network part of the virtual access control device which will use the HTTP protocol to connect to a REST-based cloud service implemented using the [Spark/Java micro-service framework](http://sparkjava.com).
 At the end of part B, you should have a complete IoT-cloud system solution in which the IoT access control device is connected to a cloud service making it possible to track when the system has been locked/unlocked and also change the current access code.

-The principles that you will apply to develop your IoT-cloud solution is similar to what was demonstrated in the lectures on IoT by means of the red-green counters examples.
+The principles that you will apply to develop your IoT-cloud solution is similar to what was demonstrated in the lectures on IoT by means of the red-green counters example.

 ### Security and persistent storage